caohch-1/bug-data/README.md

 10. F10 failed to reproduce.
 Lack of test scripts.
 Authors upload wrong test scripts zip and the fault cannot be reproduced by following trigger steps...
 11. F11 in `ts-cancel-service/src/main/java/cancel/service/CancelServiceImpl.java`.
 L129-138 implements the logic that lacks of sequence control.
 The trigger script somethimes can reproduce buggy and sometimes normal.
 12. F12 in `ts-order-other-service/src/main/java/other/service/OrderOtherServiceImpl.java`.
 Two scripts, one for normal and the other for buggy.
+13. F13 failed to reproduce.
+Test script has bugs.
+14. F14 in `ts-basic-service/src/main/java/fdse/microservice/service/BasicServiceImpl.java`.
+L87-90 set the prices of diffeent classes.
+Cannot have normal run without changing codes.
+15. F15 in `ts-ui-dashboard/nginx.conf`.
+L317,324 set the `client_max_body_size` which makes requests with food and consign information cannot be sent and cause the bug.
+Not sure the normal run should run without food and consign or increase `client_max_body_size`.